 If you receive notification of change of addresses and phone numbers from any of these individuals or groups, please notify me.
 With your assistance we are able to assure that our lists contain current information.
-If you have any questions, please contact me at my email address: gayle.totton@nahc.ca.gov.
+If you have any questions or need additional information, please contact via email: gayle.totton@nahc.ca.gov.

 Gayle Totton, M.A., PhD.

 Associate Governmental Program Analyst